The Gift of Fatherhood: 5 Ways It Shaped Me into a Better Person

 Let’s Celebrate Fathers as Builders!

-This Father’s Day I celebrate Dads as builders!
-I revel in those fathers that built buildings, built large families, built Turbines, built farms and built all of us up to love!
+This Father’s Day, I celebrate Dads as builders!
+I revel in those fathers who built buildings, large families, Turbines, farms, and all of us up to love!
 Amidst all the tearing down recently in our country, it is time for us Fathers to build up!
-Here are four examples of Father’s building up.
+Here are four examples of Fathers building up.

 1. Building a family with bricks and good earth.
-My Father-In-Law along with his wife built a loving family of 10 borne on bricks, love, and good Minnesota earth.
+My Father-In-Law, along with his wife, built a loving family of 10 borne on bricks, love, and good Minnesota earth.
 The first time I met Cal, he took me to his Raspberry farm to work and to talk about his tractor.
-This was the same raspberry patch that my wife and her nine siblings learnt responsibility each summer.
+This was the same raspberry patch my wife and her nine siblings learned responsibility each summer.
 Later, Cal took me to see the buildings he built as a Union Bricklayer.
-As we talked, I appreciated how he built a family brick by brick, berry by berry.
+As we talked, I appreciated how he built a family, brick by brick, berry by berry.
 A man of few words, his example spoke volumes.

 2. Building engines that power cities, civil life, and a family.
-My father Big-D was a dynamo!
+My father, Big-D, was a dynamo!
 Like the turbines that he built at his work, Big-D energized civil life and a family through respect and love.
 He was a Union Vice President, a Cub Master, a baseball coach, and president of several civic organizations.
-He taught me and the community how to throw a curve ball, build a car for the Pinewood Derby, and how to negotiate to get what a worker needs and deserves.
-Countries are built on civic organizations not tweets!
-Read more here (American Anthem: More Crosswicks less Crosswise ) Dad along with my mother taught us how to live, love and learn in a community.
+He taught me and the community how to throw a curve ball, build a car for the Pinewood Derby, and negotiate to get what a worker needs and deserves.
+Countries are built on civic organizations, not tweets!
+Read more here (American Anthem: More Crosswicks less Crosswise ).
+Dad, along with my mother, taught us how to live, love, and learn in a community.

 3. Building in the background with humility and hard work.
-God is the ultimate father as builder.
-He built heaven and this good earth which we are called to protect.
-And when God was selecting an earthly father to protect and teach his only Son, he selected St. Joseph.
+God is the ultimate father as a builder.
+He built heaven and this good earth, which we are called to protect.
+And when God selected an earthly father to protect and teach his only Son, he selected St. Joseph.
 A quiet, humble man, Joseph patiently taught the Son of Man how to build amongst humanity with his hands and heart.
 Joseph stood in the background and let his work show forth through the works of the Son.
-Joseph prayed and sent a path for what all good Father’s wish for their Sons; a life that eclipses their own and sets the world aright.
+Joseph prayed and sent a path for what all good Fathers wish for their Sons; a life that eclipses their own and sets the world aright.

 4. Building bridges of love.
-My first three examples are no longer walk in physical form with us.
-But I know that their example lives on teaching us to build bridges of love across all humanity.
-I see the builder in my cousin-in-law Uriah and the example he sets forth for Jessica my cousin, and their two young daughters, one only days-old.
-I see it each day as he builds up the love bursting forth in a young family through hard work and compassion.
-Getting up at night to comfort a little one and waking up each morning early to work each day just a little sleep deprived.
-And I remember how hard it is to be builder and cheer as his family grows in love and to serves as an example to all of us that love knows no bounds.
+My first three examples are no longer walking in physical form with us.
+But I know that their example lives on, teaching us to build bridges of love across all humanity.
+I see the builder in the young fathers I come in contact with in my work and ministries.
+Getting up at night to comfort a little one and waking up early each morning to work each day just a little sleep deprived.
+And I remember how hard it is to be a builder, cheer as their families grow in love, and serve as an example to all of us that love knows no bounds.

 A Father’s love knows no boundaries.
 It builds up instead of tears down.
 It builds bridges across humanity and through time!
 It is color blind and love rich.
 Let’s all be builders in our families and society!